 Import Contacts From Salesforce as WordPress Users

 If you already have contacts in Salesforce that you want to add as WordPress users, WP Fusion includes an Import Users tool.
 You can import Salesforce contacts as WordPress users with a specific user role.
-WP Fusion will also sync any fields that you’ve configured in the Contact Fields tab:
+WP Fusion can also use workflow rules to sync any fields that you’ve configured in the Contact Fields tab:

 Restrict Content Using Salesforce Topics